asteris-llc/converge/docs/content/resources/docker.network.md

 - `ipam_driver` (string)

-  ip address management driver
+  ip address management driver. default: default

 - `ipam_config` (list of ipamConfigMaps)

-  custom IPAM configuration. multiple IPAM configurations are permitted.
+  optional custom IPAM configuration. multiple IPAM configurations are permitted.
 Each IPAM configuration block should contain one or more of the following items:

   * subnet:      subnet in CIDR format
   * gateway:     ipv4 or ipv6 gateway for the corresponding subnet